Fh-Ndiritu/RubyLens/README.md

-# RubyScout
+# RubyLens

-RubyScout is a web application built using Ruby on Rails that crawls multiple job sites and aggregates job postings into one place, making job search easier.
+RubyLens is a web application built using Ruby on Rails that crawls multiple job sites and aggregates job postings into one place, making job search easier.

 ## Features
  Ruby job listing from sites including Ruby on Remote, Rails Jobs Board and Hotwire+Rails